-For an NPP or a fission nuclear reactor, a comprehensive and integrated assessment of the safety of the plant or reactor.
-The safety assessment considers the probability, progression and consequences of equipment failures or transient conditions to derive numerical estimates that provide a consistent measure of the safety of the plant or reactor, as follows:
+A comprehensive and integrated assessment of a reactor facility.
+The safety assessment considers the probability, progression and consequences of equipment failures or transient conditions, to derive numerical estimates that provide a consistent measure of the safety of the reactor facility, as follows:

-- 1. Level 1 PSA identifies and quantifies the sequences of events that may lead to the loss of core structural integrity and massive fuel failures - 2.
-Level 2 PSA starts from the Level 1 results and analyzes the containment behaviour, evaluates the radionuclides released from the failed fuel and quantifies the releases to the environment - 3.
-Level 3 PSA starts from the Level 2 results and analyzes the distribution of radionuclides in the environment and evaluates the resulting effect on public health.
+- A level 1 PSA identifies and quantifies the sequences of events that may lead to the loss of core structural integrity and massive fuel failures - A level 2 PSA starts from the Level 1 results and analyzes the containment behaviour, evaluates the radionuclides released from the failed fuel and quantifies the releases to the environment - A level 3 PSA starts from the Level 2 results and analyzes the distribution of radionuclides in the environment and evaluates the resulting effect on public health.